DenzelHooke/jobFile/README.md

 # Resume Tracker
 When I was applying for jobs, I always found it annoying to keep track of 30+ different resumes/cover letters so I made a simple tool that allows you to categorize them by company/position and have it all stored in one central place.

-Utilizes Next.js and React Query for the frontend & Nest.js for the backned.
+Utilizes Next.js and React Query for the frontend & Nest.js for the backend.
 Features user authentication.

 ### Technologies Used
 - Next.js 13